camunda/camunda-docs-manual/content/installation/full/was/manual.md

 The camunda-ibm-websphere-ear is a Java EE application enterprise archive (EAR) providing the Camunda BPM platform services.
 It contains an embedded rar module.
 This camunda-ibm-websphere-rar module is a JCA Resource Adapter providing the jobexecutor service to the Camunda BPM platform.

-The EAR must be installed to your IBM WebSphere Application Server.
+The EAR must be installed to your IBM WebSphere Application Server:

-## Install the Camunda BPM Platform Application

-In this section, we explain how the camunda-ibm-websphere-ear module can be installed using the WebShere Integrated Solutions Console.

 1. Navigate to the Enterprise Applications page using the navigation path **Applications** / **Application Types** / **WebSphere enterprise applications**.
 2. Click the **"Install"** Button.
-3. Select the <code>camunda-ibm-websphere-ear-$PLATFORM_VERSION.ear</code> file from the modules folder of the Camunda BPM platform for IBM WebSphere Application Server distribution.
+3. Select the `camunda-ibm-websphere-ear-$PLATFORM_VERSION.ear` file from the modules folder of the Camunda BPM platform for IBM WebSphere Application Server distribution.
 Click Next.
 4. Select the **"Fast Path"** install option.
 5. In **Step 1**, enter an application-name, eg. **"camunda-bpm-platform"**, customize other settings and click **"Next"**.
 6. Continue through **Steps 2-4**, customize to your liking and finish the installation in **Step 4** by clicking **"Finish"**.